BrandonForeman/CEG4110-Homework1/README.md

     Now you're all set!
 You can now use all the DrawView object included with this library.
-For more information on how the library's github page in step one.
+For more information on how to use the library's, refer to the github page in step one.

 ---
  ### Setting up the Project